 Incubated by the Pacific

 While nightlife is lit by still visible stars, cooled by trade winds

 This city sits at the intersection of east and west,

 While history lingers in the air like Ehu Kai, salty breath of the ocean

 For this gentle breeze carries with it both an echo of indigenous chanting

 And a preview of the music to come

-Prior to heading to Harvard, he taught poetry at ‘Iolani School and Kawananakoa Middle School, as well as coached debate at Punahou, the alma mater of President Barack Obama.
+He taught poetry at ‘Iolani School and Kawananakoa Middle School, as well coached debate at Punahou, the alma mater of President Barack Obama.

 “In every classroom I visit, there’s a real hunger for literary arts and poetry, as well as civic engagement.
 The youth I work with really want to get involved with current issues—and through the arts is a great way to do so,” says Higa.